powerpak/pathogendb-pipeline/README.md

 #### Illumina-specific tasks

-Optionally, if Illumina reads are available for the same isolate (which you provide as the `ILLUMINA_FASTQ` parameter), they can be aligned to correct small (typically indel) errors in the PacBio assembly, and then this new consensus can be re-annotated and converted to a new IGB quickload directory with four extra steps.
+Optionally, if unpaired Illumina reads are available for the same isolate (which you provide as the `ILLUMINA_FASTQ` parameter), they can be aligned to correct small (typically indel) errors in the PacBio assembly, and then this new consensus can be re-annotated and converted to a new IGB quickload directory with four extra steps.

 1. `ilm:recall_consensus`
 2. `ilm:prokka_annotate`